tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

         Accept wildcard characters?  false

     -MinimumFreeSpaceMB <Int32>
         The file shrunk must have at least this amount of free space, otherwise the shrink operation will write out a warning and skip the shrink operation for this file.
-If there are multiple files in the filegroup, then the total free space of the all the files must be greater than this value.

         Required?                    false
         Position?
 10